rnavest/noise-navigator/README.md

 chenko, J.J.W.
 Lagendijk, and C.A.T. van den Berg, “The noise navigator: a sur- rogate for respiratory-correlated 4D-MRI for motion characterization in radiotherapy“, Physics in Medicine & Biology 2020;65(1):01NT02, doi:10.1088/13616560/ab5c62;

+The "demo_noise_navigator" script shows how to use the provided code.